firefly-iii/docs/docs/docs/explanation/financial-concepts/piggy-banks.md

 # Piggy banks

-To learn how to manage piggy banks, you should read [how to manage piggy banks](../../how-to/firefly-iii/finances/piggy-banks.md).
+To learn how to manage piggy banks, please read [how to manage piggy banks](../../how-to/firefly-iii/finances/piggy-banks.md).

 ## What is a piggy bank in Firefly III?